nelsonb21/pokedex/README.md

-# pokedex
+# Pokedex

-Pokedex in Objective C
+Pokedex app in Objective C

+## External Libraries

+ ### jsonmodel/jsonmodel
+  Use to map the JSON sended by the API